ThibaultEllong/ThibaultEllong.github.io/src/content/work/nested/shingekiNoSurfer.md

 The game isn't perfect and a bit buggy on certain collisions but I'm happy about how it turned out!

-You can find the link to the GitHub repository [here](https://github.com/ThibaultEllong/AttackOnSurfers/tree/main)

 ---